jameschen108/mlb-pitch-framing-analysis/METHODS.md

 ## 3. Identification

 Random effects handle small-sample instability.
 They do not handle confounding.
-These are easy to conflate and the distinction is the whole of this section.

 ### 3.1 Catcher and umpire separate cleanly